vhkarpuk/cyber_labs_notes/02-HackTheBox/README.md

 8) Re-test/Validation — how to verify the fix is effective.
 9) Reporting — sanitized write-up and evidence.

-> Not every phase applies to every box (e.g., some SP boxes won’t have post-exploitation).
+-Not every phase applies to every box (e.g., some SP boxes won’t have post-exploitation).